Quick Start Guide

 This is all you need to know to have happy, healthy, growing kefir grains.

 - Stir in two cups of cold milk for 3-4 tablespoons of kefir grains.
-If you got the smaller package of two large kefir grains, try ½ cup of milk for the first batch.
+If you got the smaller package of one tablespoon of kefir grains, try ½ cup of milk for the first batch.
 Both of these amounts are guesses.
 You will know more after 24 hours when you stir and strain it and then taste it.

 - Be sure to use a strainer and then taste the kefir you made.
 You don’t know anything unless you taste it.
 I use a vinyl strainer but have used metal in the past.
 The strainer material that is questionable is silicon.
 Metal works fine if that’s all you can find.